 The most practical way to determine the nutrient content of hay is through forage nutritive analysis.
 Forage nutritional results can be used to assess quality and to determine amount and type of supplementation needed for the desired level of animal production if hay is stored, so a representative sample should be taken and the analysis is done by a reputable laboratory.
-Matching hay to different classes of livestock based on nutritional content of the forage and the requirements of the animal can lead to a more efficient and cost effective forage-livestock program.
+Matching hay to different classes of livestock based on nutritional content of the forage and the reTip - optimum maturity of forages, especially alfalfa, is crucial for top animal performance, health, productivity and lowering feed cost of production. quirements of the animal can lead to a more efficient and cost effective forage-livestock program.